ketavchotaliya/ketavchotaliya/README.md

-### Hi👋 I'm Ketav Chotaliya (KC)!, A passionate self-taught Full Stack Web Developer from India.
+### Hi👋 I'm Ketav (KC)!, A passionate self-taught Full Stack Developer from India.

 ### About Me

-Experienced Developer with expertise in Node.JS, Microserice Architecture, Socket.IO, System Design and Proficiency in PHP Programming.
+Experienced Software Engineer with working experience in the Information Technology and Service Industry.
+Expertise in Node.JS, Microserice Architecture, Socket.IO, System Design and Proficiency in PHP Programming.

 ### Roles and Responsibilities
 * Design of the software architecture